-Requisition Title: Associate/Full Professor - Gerontological Social Work - 1601036
+Requisition Title: Associate / Full Professor - Gerontological Social Work - 1701427

 The successful candidate will also be eligible to for an appointment at the Baycrest, Rotman Research Institute.

+Candidates must possess a PhD in Social Work or a related field from an accredited university by time of appointment.
 The ideal candidate will have an established reputation in research with internationally recognized scholarship in social work, brain health and aging.
-He/She should also be a talented instructor with the capacity to inspire students to pursue research and clinical careers in gerontological social work.
-Evidence of excellence in teaching (including a teaching dossier outlining experience and accomplishments) and research (prestigious accolades from within the field, evidence of an externally funded program of research, a publication record in top-ranked and field-relevant academic journals, presentations at major conferences) is required, along with strong endorsements from referees of high international standing.
-Candidates must possess a PhD in Social Work or a related field from an accredited university by time of appointment.
+He/She should also be a talented instructor with the demonstrated capacity to inspire students to pursue research and clinical careers in gerontological social work.
+The successful candidate will be expected to conduct innovative research at the highest international level and to maintain an outstanding, externally funded research program.
+Evidence of excellence in teaching is required as demonstrated by a teaching dossier outlining experience and accomplishments, a teaching statement, and strong letters of reference.
+Excellence in research is also required as evidenced by (prestigious accolades from within the field, evidence of an externally funded program of research, a record of sustained contributions and publications in top-ranked and field-relevant academic journals, presentations at major conferences, along with strong endorsements from referees of high international standing.
 Salary and rank will be commensurate with qualifications and experience.